atanvarno69/mass-effect-d6/character-creation.md

 You can only specialize in skills which you have chosen during character creation and your character may have a maximum of two specializations.

-Each specialization may start with a maximum of 9 [specialization?] skill points assigned to it.
+Each specialization may start with a maximum of 9 specialization skill points assigned to it.

 ### Optional: Advanced Skills